klaidliadon/umbrella-content/en/tools/s_k9-apg.md

 **Note**: Users with two factor authentication enabled on their email account may need to take an extra step to use K-9 Mail.

 For example:
 * Gmail users must allow less secure apps to access their accounts under settings, and generate a one-time password.
-Read more [here] (https://support.google.com/accounts/answer/6010255?hl=en).
+Read more [here](https://support.google.com/accounts/answer/6010255?hl=en).
 * Yahoo users can allow apps that use less secure signin under Account Settings.
-Read more [here] (https://help.yahoo.com/kb/SLN27791.html?guccounter=1).
+Read more [here](https://help.yahoo.com/kb/SLN27791.html?guccounter=1).

 (The providers classify K-9 Mail as "less secure" because it doesn't use the same authentication protocol.
 But trusted open source tools like K-9 Mail are still considered secure for encrypted email.)